BOSTON -- On most hockey teams, the role of fourth-line center is rarely a source of great debate.

 Many teams say that is the case, but few actually put it in practice the way the Bruins do.

-So when Gregory Campbell fractured his right fibula in the second period of Wednesday night's 2-1 win against the Pittsburgh Penguins in Game 3 of the Eastern Conference Final, it created a hole far larger than it might have on a typical hockey team losing its fourth-line center.
+So when Gregory Campbell fractured his right fibula in the second period of a 2-1 win against the Pittsburgh Penguins in Game 3 of the Eastern Conference Final on Wednesday, it created a hole far larger than it might have on a typical hockey team losing its fourth-line center.

-That hole in the lineup will be filled by Kaspars Daugavins, coach Claude Julien confirmed Friday morning ahead of Game 4 of the conference final at TD Garden (8 p.m.
-ET; NBCSN, CBC, RDS).
+That hole in the lineup is being filled by Kaspars Daugavins in Game 4 of the conference final Friday at TD Garden (NBCSN, CBC, RDS).
 But filling Campbell's role on the team will be done by committee.